hugomg/lullaby/README.md

 Lullaby HTML templates
 ======================

-Lullaby is a stream-based, Turing-complete HTML template library that helps you write complex documents using familiar Lua constructs instead of a brand new templating language.
-It is a bit similar to Ruby's [Markaby](https://github.com/markaby/markaby), Perl's [Template::Declare](http://search.cpan.org/~alexmv/Template-Declare-0.46/lib/Template/Declare.pm) and Haskell's [Blaze](http://jaspervdj.be/blaze/).
+Lullaby is a stream-based HTML template library for Lua 5.1 or 5.2.
+Unlike general text-based templating engines, it is HTML5-aware and it is implemented as a regular Lua library instead of defining a custom string-interpolation language.
+Lullaby is a bit similar to Ruby's [Markaby](https://github.com/markaby/markaby), Perl's [Template::Declare](http://search.cpan.org/~alexmv/Template-Declare-0.46/lib/Template/Declare.pm) and Haskell's [Blaze](http://jaspervdj.be/blaze/), but with a bit more emphasis in detecting unsafe HTML (user input in event handlers, etc).

-Lullaby is written in pure Lua and should be compatible with Lua versions 5.1 and 5.2
+##Pros and cons of Lullaby

+There are many libraries out there for generating HTML.
+Why should I use Lullaby over them?

+First, the pros:

+* Using regular Lua code for things like conditionals, iteration, subtemplates and table access means that there is no need to learn a separate templating DSL.

+* Lullaby is aware that it is generating HTML:
+  * It knows what are the valid tag and attribute names as well as what kinds of values they expect.
+  * It automatically adds close-tags in the appropriate spaces, if needed.
+Lullaby also knows what HTML elements are void and have no closing tags (it doesn't just prettend that everything is XML and use invalid "/>" tags).
+  * It does not insert significant indentation whitespace that would be in the document.
+  * It uses context-dependent escaping instead of using the same escaping algorithm for everything.
+Lullaby tells apart element contents, attribute values and URL parameters and also knows what places cannot escape their contents and should not receive uncontrolled used input.

+And now the biggest cons:

+* Lullaby is fairly verbose.
+It is better suited for documents with lots of tags and little raw text and where you need to do lots of iteration or conditionals.

+* Lullaby does not attempt to enforce a strict model-view separation, as [Cosmo](http://cosmo.luaforge.net/), [Mustache](http://mustache.github.io/) or [StringTemplate](http://www.stringtemplate.org/) attempt to.
+It is your responsibility as the programmer to keep the business logic out of your Lullaby templates or they could easily become an unmaintainable mess.

 ##Contents
 * [Instalation](#instalation)